Farmers

 The Brooks Family joined the pilot to help us improve the Sustainable Farming Incentive.
 For over a century, the family has worked on South Thorness Farm, which is found on the north-west coast of the Isle of Wight, within the Hamstead Heritage Coast Area Of Natural Beauty.
-Listen to how sisters Jess and Sarah, along with their parents Adrian and Joyce, run through the management of their mixed farm and their decision to join the pilot.
+Listen to how sisters Jess and Sarah, along with their parents Adrian and Joyce, run through the management of their farm and their decision to join the pilot.

 In the Sustainable Farming Incentive pilot, we provided farmers with 3 different land management plan templates.
 Each template was developed through tests and trials.
 Farmer Martin Hole took part in the Cuckmere and Pevensey Levels test and trial.
 He explains how the vision for his farm, and the landscape in which he lives, has been supported by land management planning.